|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Lepiota xanthophylla|

 Lepiota xanthophylla is very similar to Lepiota elaiophylla, but the latter species has olive shades in its fresh cap and gills, brownish gills when dried for the herbarium, and is known only from greenhouses in Europe.
 The two species also differ microscopically, in the structure of the pileipellis; Lepiota xanthophylla has a layer of club-shaped, shorter cells along with longer, skinnier cells; Lepiota elaiophylla has only the long, skinny cells.

 Ecology: Saprobic; growing alone or gregariously outdoors, in hardwoods forests or in woodchips; fall; originally described from England, and well documented in continental Europe and Japan; in North America apparently restricted to the southeastern United States.
-The illustrated and described collection is from Georgia.
+The illustrated and described collections are from Georgia and Indiana.

-Cap: 2–3 cm across; convex to broadly conic-convex; dry; fibrillose centrally, with tiny fibrillose scales elsewhere; ground color dull yellowish; scales and fibrils brown; margin with a few hanging partial veil remnants.
+Cap: 2–4 cm across; convex to broadly conic-convex; dry; fibrillose centrally, with tiny fibrillose scales elsewhere; ground color dull yellowish to yellow; scales and fibrils brown; margin with a few hanging partial veil remnants.

 Flesh: Yellowish; not changing when sliced.

 Odor: Not distinctive.

 Dried Specimens: Gills of dried specimens are pale yellow.